The Choir

 We perform a wide repertoire of music.
 Thanks to the inspirational leadership of Artistic Director and Principal Conductor for more than 30 years, Hilary Davan Wetton, we have developed a particular reputation for English music of the twentieth century, and we have also recently revived a number of ‘lost’ works; but our repertoire is broad, performed in a range of prestigious venues around London and elsewhere:

-At the Barbican, where we gave the first London performance in living memory of Beethoven’s ‘peace cantata’, Der glorreiche Augenblick to a capacity audience with the Royal Philharmonic Orchestra.
-Other recent performances have included Beethoven’s Choral Fantasy, Elgar’s Spirit of England, Walton’s Henry V Suite and Mendelssohn’s inspiring choral symphony Lobgesang, Brahms' Ein Deutsches Requiem, Mendelssohn's Elijah and Vaughan Williams's Sea Symphony.
+• At the Barbican, where we gave the first London performance in living memory of Beethoven’s ‘peace cantata’, Der glorreiche Augenblick to a capacity audience with the Royal Philharmonic Orchestra.
+Other recent performances have included Beethoven Choral Fantasy, Elgar Spirit of England, Finzi In Terra Pax, Walton Henry V Suite, Mendelssohn Lobgesang and Elijah, Brahms Ein Deutsches Requiem, Vaughan Williams Hodie and Sea Symphony and Verdi Requiem.

-At the Royal Albert Hall, including Elgar's Dream of Gerontius, Ravel's Daphnis et Chloe in the choir's BBC Proms debut, and a highly acclaimed performance of Mahler's 8th Symphony.
+• At the Royal Albert Hall, including Elgar Dream of Gerontius, Ravel Daphnis et Chloe in the choir's BBC Proms debut, and Holst The Planets and a highly acclaimed performance of Mahler's 8th Symphony.

-At Cadogan Hall, where we have performed numerous works including all Haydn's late masses, Mozart's Requiem and C Minor Mass, Mendelssohn's Elijah, Duruflé’s and Fauré’s Requiems, and Vaughan Williams's Toward the Unknown Region, Five Mystical Songs and Dona Nobis Pacem.
+• At Cadogan Hall, where we have performed numerous works including all Haydn's late masses, Mozart Requiem and C Minor Mass, Mendelssohn Elijah, Duruflé and Fauré Requiems, Vaughan Williams Toward the Unknown Region, Five Mystical Songs and Dona Nobis Pacem, Finzi In Terra Pax and Brahms Ein Deutsches Requiem.

-At St John’s Smith Square.
-As well as our annual sell-out Christmas concert, performances in recent years have ranged widely from Bach’s St John and St Matthew Passions, Mozart’s Coronation Mass, Handel’s Messiah and Haydn’s Nelson Mass to Duruflé’s and Fauré’s Requiems, Howells’ English Mass and a wide range of music by Stanford, Holst, Britten, Bridge and Vaughan Williams.
+• At St John’s Smith Square.
+As well as our annual sell-out Christmas concert, performances in recent years have ranged widely from Bach St John and St Matthew Passions, Mozart Coronation Mass, Handel Messiah and Haydn Nelson Mass to Duruflé and Fauré Requiems, Howells English Mass and a wide range of music by Stanford, Holst, Britten, Bridge and Vaughan Williams.

-At the Royal Festival Hall where we have performed Mozart's Requiem and Orff's Carmina Burana.
+• At the Royal Festival Hall where we have performed Mozart Requiem, Orff Carmina Burana and Holst The Planets.

 Details of all the choirs concerts from the year 2000 onwards can be seen in our Concert Archive.

-The CLC has also made a number of recordings under Hilary Davan Wetton, to considerable critical acclaim.
+The CLC has also made a number of recordings, to considerable critical acclaim.

 The choir is a registered charity whose object is to foster a love and understanding of music among its members and audiences.
 We are proud to count among our audiences both seasoned concert-goers and newcomers to choral music who are inspired to return again and again.
 We are committed to creating opportunities for children and young people both to perform and to attend concerts.
 Besides concerts and recordings, the choir organises choral workshops and residential weekends which are open to members and non-members alike.